facebookarchive/oss-performance/README.md

 Unrealistic microbenchmarks.
 We do not care about these results - they're only here to give a simple, quick target to test that the script works correctly.

+'hello, world' is useful for profiling request handling.

 Wordpress
 ---------